ant-design/ant-design-web3/packages/web3/src/solana/index.md

 ## Use TipLink

 TipLink is a lightweight wallet.
-It provides `@tiplink/wallet-adapter`, which can be used with `@ant-design/web3-solana`.
+We support it through the built-in TipLinkWallet, which you can use directly.

+You can also find more information about TipLink Wallet Adapter here: [TipLink Wallet Adapter](https://docs.tiplink.io/docs/products/wallet-adapter)

 <code src="./demos/tiplink.tsx"></code>